FlorianRhiem/pyGLFW/README.rst

 Linux
 ~~~~~

 The GLFW shared library is included in the Python wheels for Linux.
+Although
+pyGLFW will try to detect whether the GLFW library for Wayland or X11 should
+be used, you can set the ``PYGLFW_LIBRARY_VARIANT`` variable to ``wayland`` or
+``x11`` to select either variant of the library.

 If you cannot use these on your system, you can install the GLFW shared
 library using a package management system (e.g. ``apt install libglfw3``